How to Get More Followers on Pinterest – How We Got 75k Followers in Less Than a Year

 I get it.
 I was there a few months ago.
 It felt like I would never climb out of the depths of that “beginner status.”

 You have to have followers to get followers, right?
-And it’s true, really.
+Yes, it’s true.
 I won’t lie to you.

 Follower growth is exponential.

 - One month to get your first 100 followers

 - Finally, 100+ in one day

 You can see it with your competitors if you watch their daily pins and followers, which we recommend.